ArmDeveloperEcosystem/python-rag-extension/README.md

 ## building the vector store

-To build the vector store, get the vector data from S3:
+To build the vector store, you can use the scripts located in the `vectorstore` folder.

-aws s3 cp s3://arm-github-copilot-extension/yaml_data.zip .

-unzip:

-unzip yaml_data.zip

-copy the vectorstore creation script to the yaml directory:

-cp local_vectorstore_creation.py yaml_data

-Run the script:
+For information on how to use them, consult the [`vectorstore` README](vectorstore/README.md).